Shattered Dreams

 Brief Bio

-In 2008 he received the prestigious “Lifetime Achievement Award” from the Glass Art Society at its annual meeting in Portland, Oregon.
-Henry is a Fellow of The American Crafts Council and in 1994 Received the Governor’s Award from the State of Ohio.
-In 1998 Halem received the President’s Medal for Outstanding Achievement from KSU.
-He has exhibited extensively throughout the U.S., Europe and Japan.
-His work can be found in important major collections in both the private and public sector.
-In 1997 the Cleveland Museum of Art acquired two of Halem’s works which are now included in their permanent collection.
-Other major museums where his work is collected include the Corning Museum, Smithsonian Institution, Renwick Gallery, Toledo Museum, Detroit Institute of Art, High Museum of Art in Atlanta, the Philadelphia Museum of Art and internationally at the Hokkaido & Niijima Museums in Japan and the Museum of Decorative Arts in the Czech Republic.
+In 2008, Halem received the esteemed "Lifetime Achievement Award" from the Glass Art Society at their annual meeting in Portland, Oregon.
+A Fellow of the American Crafts Council, he was honored with the Governor’s Award from Ohio in 1994 and the President’s Medal for Outstanding Achievement from Kent State University in 1998.
+Halem’s work has been widely exhibited across the U.S., Europe, and Japan and is included in major collections worldwide.
+His art is part of the permanent collections at notable institutions like the Cleveland Museum of Art, Corning Museum, Smithsonian Institution, Renwick Gallery, Toledo Museum, Detroit Institute of Art, High Museum of Art in Atlanta, Philadelphia Museum of Art, as well as the Hokkaido & Niijima Museums in Japan and the Museum of Decorative Arts in the Czech Republic.

 Glass Notes